jacobprall/render-sre-mcp/README.md

-# render-mcp-server
+# render-sre-mcp

-MCP server for operating Render infrastructure from Cursor and other MCP clients.
+An SRE teammate for your Render infrastructure, delivered via MCP server.
+Connects to any MCP client and gives AI agents the ability to efficiently diagnose incidents, inspect resources, read metrics, and take safe remedial actions.

+## What it does

+- **Live topology** — Cached infrastructure state embedded in every tool description.
+Agents always see your current services, error counts, and resource pressure.
+- **Incident diagnosis** — `render_diagnose` builds a one-shot brief from logs, deploys, and metrics with a confidence-rated hypothesis and suggested next steps.
+- **Log analysis** — `render_logs` deduplicates error patterns, summarizes HTTP traffic, and detects correlations (or returns raw lines on demand).
+- **Metrics** — `render_metrics` compares peaks to limits for memory, CPU, latency, and connections.
+- **Deploy history** — `render_deploys` timelines recent deploys and flags regression candidates within 30 min of go-live.
+- **Resource inspection** — `render_inspect` deep-dives any service, Postgres, or Key Value store.
+- **Remediation** — `render_deploy`, `render_restart`, `render_run_command`, `render_env_vars`, and `render_configure` with tiered safety: safe changes apply immediately, risky changes require explicit confirmation.

 ## Deploy on Render

-1. Create a new Blueprint from this repo's `render.yaml`.
+1. Create a Blueprint from this repo's `render.yaml`.
-2. Set `RENDER_API_KEY` in the service's environment (Dashboard → Environment).
+2. Set `RENDER_API_KEY` (Dashboard → Environment).
-3. Optionally set `MCP_AUTH_TOKEN` for a separate client auth token (defaults to `RENDER_API_KEY` if unset).
+3. Optionally set `MCP_AUTH_TOKEN` for a separate client auth token (defaults to `RENDER_API_KEY`).
-4. After deploy, note the service URL (e.g. `https://render-mcp-server.onrender.com`).
+4. Note the service URL after deploy (e.g. `https://render-mcp-server.onrender.com`).

-The service listens on `PORT` and exposes MCP at `/mcp` and health at `/health`.
+The server exposes MCP at `/mcp` and a health check at `/health`.

 ## Connect